FireMonkey: History

+In 2021, FireMonkey for Python was released by Embarcadero, which was designed by Lucas Moura Belo.
+FireMonkey for Python is a natively compiled Python module powered by the Python4Delphi library.
+It gives Python developers access to the FireMonkey GUI framework and is freely redistributable.
+It fully supports Windows, MacOS, Linux, and Android GUI development.

 Overview

 FireMonkey is a cross-platform UI framework, and allows developers to create user interfaces that run on Windows, macOS, iOS and Android.
 It is written to use the GPU where possible, and applications take advantage of the hardware acceleration features available in Direct2D on Windows Vista, Windows 7, Windows 8 and Windows 10, OpenGL on macOS, OpenGL ES on iOS and Android, and on Windows platforms where Direct2D is not available (Windows XP for example) it falls back to GDI+.

 Applications and interfaces developed with FireMonkey are separated into two categories, HD and 3D.
 An HD application is a traditional two-dimensional interface; that is, UI elements on the screen.
 It is referred to as HD because FireMonkey utilizes multi-resolution bitmaps in its dynamic style system to take advantage of high-DPI displays.
 The second type, a 3D interface, provides a 3D scene environment useful for developing visualisations.
 The two can be freely mixed, with 2D elements (normal UI controls such as buttons) in a 3D scene, either as an overlay or in the 3D space, and 3D scenes integrated into the normal 2D "HD" interface.
 The framework has inbuilt support for effects (such as blurs and glows, as well as others) and animation, allowing modern WPF-style fluid interfaces to be easily built.
 It also supports native themes, so that a FireMonkey application can look very close to native on each platform.
 Native controls can be used on Windows, macOS, iOS and Android through both third-party libraries and the ControlType property.

 FireMonkey is not only a visual framework but a full software development framework, and retains many features available with VCL.
 The major differences are: